-In general, the investment managers have discretion in the timing of realisations of investments and in considerations relating to the liquidity of those investments, subject to not exceeding the Trustee's powers as set out in the Trust Deed and Rules.
-The investment managers would be responsible for generating any cash required for benefits and other expenditure on the instructions of the Trustee.
+In general, the investment managers have discretion over the timing of realisations of investments and in considerations relating to the liquidity of those investments, subject to not exceeding the Trustee's powers, as set out in the Trust Deed and Rules, or the investment guidelines for each mandate.
+The investment managers are responsible for generating any cash required to meet benefit payments and/or any other expenditure, based on the instructions of the Trustee.